kktsuji/tsuji-website/content/til/git/unstage-git-add.md

 # For a specific file
-git reset file.txt # Same as "git reset HEAD file.txt" git reset HEAD file.txt # Same as "git reset file.txt" git reset abc123 file.txt # Reset to the file.txt with the commit ID "abc123"
+git reset file.txt # Same as "git reset HEAD file.txt" git reset HEAD file.txt # Same as "git reset file.txt" git reset abc123 file.txt # Reset to the file.txt of the commit ID "abc123"

 # For all files
 git reset